rigaya/NVEnc/NVEncC_Options.en.md

 ### --vpp-onnx-cache-dir &lt;string&gt;
 Directory used to cache TensorRT engines.

 The cache is disabled when this option is omitted.
-The first run builds an engine, while later runs with the same model, precision, input shape, and GPU can load the cached engine and substantially reduce startup time.
+The first run builds an engine, while later runs with the same model content, precision, input shape, and runtime environment can load the cached engine and substantially reduce startup time.

+Separate directories are used for each NVEnc version and revision, ONNX Runtime version, CUDA driver API version, and GPU.
+A TensorRT version mismatch is detected by TensorRT's own engine compatibility check, after which the affected engine is rebuilt once.
+Models in the same runtime environment share a timing cache.
+Directories for older environments are not removed automatically.

 ```
 --vpp-onnx-cache-dir C:\models\HWEnc-onnx-cache